-When our Director of Operations informed me we had a waiting list of over 200 couples, my heart sank.
-As much as having “too much” business might be a great challenge for many entrepreneurs, I have no desire to profit from the suffering of others.
-In my couples therapy fantasies, everyone would come to couples therapy for preventative and wellness care.
+In my couples therapy fantasies, everyone would attend couples therapy for preventative and wellness care.
 We’d see couples for a quick tune-up and send them on their way.
 Marriages on the cusp of catastrophe or locked in years of gridlock and loneliness would be a rare occurrence.
-We’d be more like primary care doctors who emphasize wellness than cardiologists who do open-heart surgery.
+We’d be more like primary care physicians who emphasize wellness than cardiologists who do open-heart surgery.

 But those are my fantasies, not reality.

-The reality is that the average couple waits six years from the onset of a problem to seek marriage counseling.
+The reality is the average couple waits six years to seek marriage counseling from the onset of a problem.
 That everyday relationship challenges like bumps in communication and differences in spending habits metastasize.
 Cracks turn into chasms, and trust erodes.
-Love rarely dies from one swift blow; it more often fades (think death by a thousand cuts).
-When COVID19 hit, it created a national mental health crisis, and this crisis was not unique to individuals; it hit families and couples — Hard.
-For the first time in 10+ years, people calling my center regularly burst into tears when we told them we no longer ran a waiting list — that the wait for a weekly therapist is indefinitely long.
-Desperate spouses reiterated intake after intake that they were hitting a wall — that most couples therapists were not even returning their calls, and they feared there was nowhere (or way) for them to receive help.
+Love rarely dies from one swift blow.
+It more often fades (think death by a thousand cuts) slowly over the years.
+When COVID-19 hit, it created a national mental health crisis, and this crisis was not unique to individuals; it hit families and couples—hard.
+For the first time in 10+ years, people calling my center routinely burst into tears when we told them we had no openings—that the wait for a weekly therapist was indefinitely long.
+Desperate spouses reiterated intake after intake that they were hitting a wall—that most couples therapists were not even returning their calls, and they feared there was nowhere (or way) for them to receive help.

-Ultimately, I landed on the idea of creating a digital signature class that I titled Crisis to Connected (C2C).
-I knew from the get-go I had my work cut out for me as it was clear that the course must hit many benchmarks (I’m a stickler for quality); otherwise, I’d be wasting people’s time (and money) plus my own.
+Ultimately, I landed on the idea of creating my signature (digital) class, Crisis to Connected (C2C).
+I knew from the get-go I had my work cut out for me as I was determined that the course hit multiple benchmarks (I’m a stickler for quality); otherwise, I’d be wasting people’s time and money (and my own).

 C2C is Interactive

-Additionally, I’ve designed each module (there are seven) to be released weekly, one at a time.
+Additionally, I’ve designed each module (there are seven) to be released weekly: one at a time.
 And every week, I devote a third of the 90-minutes in each class to live Q&A. Plus, I’ve discovered a fantastic tool called Videoask.
 Videoask allows you to send me a message (via video, audio, or text) and for me to respond (via video, audio, or text).
 The communication is “asynchronous,” so my responses are personalized, and there is a back and forth quality to the interactions.
-Through Videoask, I offer supplemental relationship coaching to the weekly modules and “where to go from here” feedback.
-And because responsiveness matters, I’ve pulled in the expertise and support of Rachel Stein, NCCT’s Director of Clinical Services.
-That way, we can answer your questions promptly and support you every step of the way.
+Through Videoask, I offer supplemental relationship coaching to the weekly modules and where to go from here feedback.

 C2C is Customizable